-When my parents returned from Austria a couple of weeks ago, they brought gifts for their grandchildren.
+When my parents returned from Austria a couple of years ago, they brought gifts for their grandchildren.
 My mother insists that any gift from Austria must have been made in Austria, and in the modern-day Austria that rules out about 99 percent of what’s offered for sale.
 Even the souvenir Salzburger Steers are now made in China.
-But she managed to find something for my 9-year-old sons made in Austria: They each now have their very own embroidered budenovka to keep their heads warm.
+But she managed to find something for my 9-year-old sons made in Austria: Their very own embroidered budenovka to keep their heads warm.
 And stylish.

 The budenovka is not actually of Austrian origin; it was supposedly designed by Russian painter Viktor Vasenovka with inspiration from ancient helmets made by the Kievan Rus, as part of a distinctive new uniform for the Imperial Army.
 While the Whites clung to the traditions, flags and dress of the old Imperial Army, the Red Army wanted to break completely with the past.
 The Reds also wanted a distinctive look that could in no way be confused with that of the old regime, and so they adopted Vasenovka’s odd pointy-headed headgear as part of the new Red uniform.

 The caps are visible in our Red Russia game, gracing Bolshevik cavalry and infantry icon.
 It’s the budenovka that lends a touch of authenticity to the game.

 Initially called the bogatyrka, after the old heroes said to have worn them, the soft cloth cap was sewn out of six identical triangular pieces coming together to a high point.
 Ear flaps could be worn down, or buttoned up.
 The first caps were issued in January 1919 and they quickly became very popular in the First Cavalry Army.
 Soon the cap became known as the budenovka after the army’s commander, Semyon Budenny.